Advanced Warehouse Management

 Access to Picking Tasks (Etendo Mobile)

-When accessing Etendo Mobile into the Picking section, all tasks and their corresponding statuses, belonging to the logged in user, will be displayed.
+When accessing Etendo Mobile into the Picking section, all tasks and their corresponding statuses and priorities, belonging to the logged in user, will be displayed.
 By default, the tasks are shown in Pending status.

 This screen contains: